 Ease of Use

 When you're in the business of securing data and files, an external hard drive's security features can make or break the product.
 Look for the ability to secure the hard drive with a password and for automatic backup settings.
-Additionally, built-in diagnostics and hardware encryption are must-have features.
+Built-in diagnostics and hardware encryption are also must-have features.
 One of the biggest risks of purchasing such a portable piece of equipment is the ease with which someone could walk off with it.
 The best USB external hard drives feature a security slot that allows you to physically bind the hard drive in place.
 Removal of the lock without the designated key would cause damage to the exterior of the hard drive.

 It's always important that you have several communication lines with manufacturers in case something goes wrong.
 Easy access to manuals, FAQs and other helpful materials makes troubleshooting a little less stressful.
 You should also look for products with a strong warranty.
 You want your desktop external hard drive to last for a long time, and if a manufacturer won't cover it under warranty for very long, well, that doesn't inspire much confidence in the device's longevity.